 LIVELY FOR GOVERNOR 2018

-In contrast, we spent approximately $140,000 – with virtually no media and against a seriously stacked deck — to get approximately 100,000 votes at a cost of about $1.40 per vote.
+In contrast, the Lively campaign spent approximately $140,000 – with virtually no media and against a seriously stacked deck — to get approximately 100,000 votes at a cost of about $1.40 per vote.

 In any case, this is the farthest our conservative movement has gotten in a gubernatorial contest in many years and we have built a sizable statewide army of grassroots activists which can move us further still in the future.